HippoCampusRobotics/fav_docs/tutorials/bag_file_plotting.rst

    if __name__ == '__main__':
        main()

-which produces the following plot when we run it
+which in our case produces the following plot when we run it

 .. image:: /res/images/third_pyplot.png